Canadian citizens and permanent residents can sponsor their immediate families for Canadian immigration.

-Children qualify as dependants under age 22 and do not have a spouse or common-law partner.
-If they are age 22 or older, they may be eligible as dependants if they cannot financially support themselves because of a mental or physical condition.
+Children qualify as dependents under age 22 and do not have a spouse or common-law partner.
+If they are age 22 or older, they may be eligible as dependents if they cannot financially support themselves because of a mental or physical condition.
 They have depended on their parents for financial support since before age 22.

 Your child may still be dependent if they turn age 22 while their application is processed.
 However, they must continue to meet all the other previously-mentioned requirements until IRCC finishes processing the application.

 You can sponsor your own child or your partner and their child.
 If you are a Canadian citizen, your child may already be a citizen even if they weren’t born in Canada.
 In this case, you might need to apply for a Proof of Citizenship for your foreign-born child if you have not yet done so.
 You do not need to sponsor your own child if they are already citizens.

 If your own child does not qualify as a citizen, and you want to sponsor them without sponsoring your partner, you can name your child as the principal applicant in the application.
 You’ll have to demonstrate that the other parent or legal guardian agrees to allow your child to immigrate to Canada.

 For those sponsoring their spouse and their dependent child, you will name your partner as the principal applicant and the child as the dependent in the application.

 If a dependent child also has a dependent child (your grandchild), they can also be included in the application.